dhis2/training-docs/content/android/lg_aswa_part1.md

-# Trainer’s Guide on Android Settings Web App Part-1
+# Learner's Guide for the Android Settings Web App (ASWA)

 ## What is this guide?

-This guide is a support document for DHIS2 Android Academy trainers for the session "Android Settings Web App".
-The session follows the standard Academy training approach with

-* A live demo session where the trainer demonstrates and explains the features of the topic
-* A hands-on session with exercises where participants get to practice the explained features.
+This guide contains all exercises and detailed steps to perform them related to the review of ***The Android Settings Web App (ASWA)*** for the Android Level 1 academy.
+Please perform each of the exercises when prompted to by your instructors

 ## Learning objectives for this session